Read time 8 minutes

 DBCC CHECKDB ;

-The command will check the physical and logical integrity of all the database objects like tables, triggers, relationships, and dependencies.
-Find any problem, then it will be shown in the result with the error message.
+The command will check the physical and logical integrity of all the database objects like tables, triggers, relationships, and dependencies. .
+If there is any problem, then it will be shown in the result with the error message.
 The error message will clearly show the details, like why it showed the error and stopped the process from finishing.

+Recovering the data through log files is the most effective way to repair SQL Database.
 You can use the log files (NDF) of SQL Server to restore the database.
-However, log files are not sufficient enough to recover the database in many corruption cases.
+However, log files are not sufficient to recover the database in many corruption cases.
 Sometimes, backup files also get corrupted if the corruption is severe.

 Another way to repair the corrupt SQL database is using the database console commands i.e. DBCC CHECKDB and DBCC DEBREPAIR.
-They can be helpful for fixing minor SQL database corruption issues, but they aren’t very efficient though for all corruption cases.
-Performing database console commands requires specific technical knowledge which might be confusing for non-technical users.
+These commands can detect data loss in your SQL Database.
+They can be helpful for fixing minor SQL database corruption issues, but they aren’t very efficient for all corruption cases.

-Thus, using authentic third-party software is the best way to repair and recover corrupt or damaged SQL databases.
-It is the best software available to fix database corruption errors.
+In case of severe corruption in SQL Database, manual methods may not work.
+Thus, using authentic third-party software is the best way to repair & recover corrupt or damaged SQL databases.
+Here, we are mentioning an advanced SQL Database recovery tool, which is the best software available to repair SQL Database and related corruption errors.

 Kernel for SQL Database Recovery

-In this blog, we have discussed SQL databases and their corruption.
-In the first part, we discussed what SQL server is and how an SQL database may become corrupt.
-We also tried to mention all the error notifications that a user may face while facing corruption.
-This may help the user identify corruption the next time.
-We have also mentioned the ways within which you can easily detect the database corruption.
-Lastly, we discussed the solutions with which you can fix the SQL database corruption.
-We mentioned the best, the quickest, and the safest way to deal with SQL database corruption.
-The tool has a user-friendly interface and comes with a trial version.
-Hope this blog was helpful.
-Let us know in comments about your queries and concerns.
+In this blog, we have discussed how to repair corrupt SQL Database.
+The first paragraph of the blog described what an SQL server is and how an SQL database gets corrupted.
+We also mentioned all the error notifications that a user may face while facing corruption.
+It will help the user identify corruption the next time.
+We have also mentioned ways to detect database corruption easily.
+Lastly, we discussed different manual solutions to repair SQL Database and make it corruption-free.

 Kernel for SQL Database Recovery